callmevg/teleprompter/README.md

 - **Stopwatch**: Track elapsed time from the start of your presentation
 - **Timer Positioning**: Timer displays in the top-right corner for easy reference

+### File Import
+- **Drag & Drop**: Easily import content by dragging files directly into the editor
+- **Multiple Formats**: Support for TXT, MD, PDF, DOC, and DOCX files
+- **Automatic Conversion**: Content is extracted and formatted for teleprompter use
+- **Instant Preview**: Imported content is immediately available for editing before presentation

 ### Interface
 - **Dark/Light Mode**: Toggle between themes for different lighting conditions
 - **Collapsible Sidebar**: Hide controls for distraction-free reading